alexander474/microservice-exam/README.md

  - Kandidat nr: 5019

 #### How to run?
+First make sure that no other process is running on port 80 or 8080 if you are running only one service locally

-1. mvn clean package
+1. `mvn clean package` or `mvn package -DskipTests` (This will skip tests)
-2. docker-compose up --build
+2. `docker-compose up --build`
 3. frontend will be accessible from [localhost:80](http://localhost/)

-To run only one microservice: Run local application runner in the test folders Then access either the frontend or swagger doc [localhost:8080](http://localhost:8080/) - [swagger-ui](http://localhost:8080/swagger-ui.html#/)
+To run only one microservice: Run local application runner in the test folders Then access either the API or swagger doc [localhost:8080](http://localhost:8080/) - [swagger-ui](http://localhost:8080/swagger-ui.html#/)

+To run all tests: `mvn clean verify`

 #### Swagger DOC
 Run application from test folder and go to endpoint: [swagger-ui](http://localhost:8080/swagger-ui.html#/)